Dugi Otok and Sakarun beach

 Our favorite restaurant choice is the Konoba Regula in Zman and in fact we went there several times for dinner.
 All the food was really fresh and tasty and also the salads were served in generous sizes.
 Enjoying the delicious food on the terrace next to the sea was just great.

 Ferry to Dugi Otok – Zadar to Brbinj

 The island Dugi Otok can be reached by ferry from Zadar.
 If you go by car you have to take the car ferry to Brbinj.
 The trip will take you about 1:45 minutes and you should be at the harbor 1 hour before departure.
 For the prices and the timetables you can check here

 Also, a trip from Zadar to Dugi Otok is definitely recommended.
 Especially popular are kayak tours, where you can paddle off the most beautiful spots of the island.
 But also trips to the Kornati Islands and the Telascica National Park are an unforgetable experience!

 Where to stay – Dugi Otok accommodation

 The Island offers a handful hotels to stay.
 However, it’s more common to rent an apartment.
 You are going to find plenty of them on booking.com.
-We were at the Sali modern seaview apartment, which was an excellent choice.
+For a stay at Dugi Otok we can recommend you following accommodations: